Resources for Staff and Faculty

 - Consider making the call for the student if the student wishes for you to do so while in your presence.

-- If you feel the situation is an emergency, call the Counseling Center (860.773.1510), identify yourself, and inform the person who answers of the student’s need to be seen immediately.
+- If you feel the situation is an emergency, call Counseling and Wellness Services in the ASTC (860.773.1530), identify yourself, and inform the person who answers of the student’s need to be seen immediately.

 - If necessary, walk the student over to the Center.